exercism/website-copy/tracks/java/exercises/micro-blog/mentoring.md

 ## Reasonable solutions

-Probably most simple and easy to read solution for this problem.
+A straightforward and easy to read solution for this problem.

 ```java